tasneem33355/tasneem/README.md

 ## Acknowledgments
-NASA and University of Helsinki for creating Elements of AI and Building AI
+NASA and University of Helsinki for creating Elements of AI and Building AI.